julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 There are many benefits.
 Contracts allow us to have greater consistency in our inputs and outputs.
 The flow of data in our system is clearer.
 And all the logical errors of our system can be detected and fixed quickly.
 Additionally it's easier to understand what a method does, needs and returns.
 It also provides some kind of documentation that would always be up to date :p.

 I think we can thus save a lot of unit tests on the type of the argument(s) received by a method and focus on what it produces with this contract system.
-Also refactoring becomes a lot easier.
+Refactoring also becomes a lot easier with this kind of safety.

 I hope this article has convinced you of the value of contracts and pattern-matching in your daily Ruby and also gave you the urge to explore other languages ​​with other paradigms.